fschoellhammer/test-aspectj/README.md

 test-aspectj
 ============

-Simple demonstration how AspectJ fails in jars
+Simple demonstration how AspectJ fails in jars, see SO question: http://stackoverflow.com/questions/26802394/running-aspectj-causes-nosuchmethoderror-aspect-aspectof